 The refundable medical expense supplement is a refundable tax credit available to working individuals with low incomes and high medical expenses who meet the income requirement and all of the following conditions:

 - You made a claim for medical expenses on line 332 of Schedule 1 or for the disability supports deduction on line 215 of your tax return.

-- You were resident in Canada throughout 2018.
+- You were resident in Canada throughout the fiscal year in question.

-- You were 18 years of age or older at the end of 2018.
+- You were 18 years of age or older at the end of the fiscal year.

 What Documents Are Needed To Support a Medical Expenses Claim?